We are excited to welcome passionate, qualified individuals to Outschool’s community of educators!

 7. List your first class!

 Hooray!
-You can now create your first class and request listing on Outschool.
+You can now create your first class and request a listing on Outschool.
 Our team reviews all class listings, even for established teachers, before they are published on the site.

 We recommend listing a One-time class as your first.
 Once you’ve requested your class listing, it can take about 3 days for our team to approve it or provide feedback.
 You’ll need to have one class published before submitting additional classes for review.

 8. Additional resources

 On the right side of your dashboard, you’ll see additional ways to learn more and gain support as a new Outschool educator.
 The Professional Learning Center provides thorough learning opportunities on topics like Teaching Online, Designing Curriculum, and Building Your Business.
 The Educator Library offers tools and tips for online teaching.